Facebook Group Monetization: Building a 6-Figure Business From a Free Community

 Mistake #5: Overcomplicating the Business Model

-I initially tried launching too many different revenue streams simultaneously, creating confusion and diluting focus.
+I initially tried to launch too many revenue streams simultaneously, which created confusion and diluted focus.

 Solution: Master one revenue stream at a time, only adding new ones after establishing systems for existing offerings.